HiIAmTzeKean/SC2079-MDP-Group-21/algo/simulator/README.md

 \*Please also ensure that you have `yarn` installed.

-1. In the `/simulator` directory, install the required dependencies.
+1. In the `algo/simulator` directory, install the required dependencies.

 ```bash
 yarn
 ```

+### React Web Dev Server (Frontend)
-2. In `/simulator/src/hooks/useFetch.ts`, make sure to change `const serverDomainUrl` to the one you see on command prompt when running flask.
+1. In `algo/simulator/src/constants/index.ts`, change `API_IP` to your PC's local IP and `PORT` to the port used by the Flask API server.  the one you see on command prompt when running flask.

-1. In the same directory, start the application.
+2. In the `algo/simulator` directory, start the application.

 ```bash
 yarn start
 ```

+### Flask API Server (Backend)
+1. In a new terminal, navigate to `api/` directory.

+2. Follow the `README.md` instructions in `api/` directory to start the API server.

 And you are ready to start using the Algorithm Simulator!
-Please make sure you are running BOTH the flask(for backend) and yarn(for frontend) in 2 terminals.
-The application is running on http://localhost:3000.
+Please make sure you are running BOTH the web simulator frontend and API server backend simultaneously in 2 different terminals.
+The application will be running on http://localhost:3000 or http://{your local IP}:3000.
 The page will reload when you make changes.